 How to Save Your Back From Winter

-If you never start, you never have to quit is an interesting slogan in relation tobacco usage.
+If you never start, you never have to quit is an interesting slogan in relation to tobacco usage.
 The NY Times published an interesting article on tobacco usage and its complexities.
 Below is the link to the article.

 Don't Start, You Won't Have to Quit

 Our comfort zone is an interesting psychological term, which has been coined in popular culture.
-As human beings, we like to be comfortable and having a routine can reduce anxiety, but we also need to be productive and experience new things or activities.
+As human beings, we like to be comfortable, and having a routine can reduce anxiety, but we also need to be productive and experience new things or activities.
 Below is an interesting article on the "comfort zone"

 The Comfort Zone